ashvardanian/StringZilla/README.md

 lines.extend(shuffled_copy)
 ```

-So what are you waiting for?
-Unleash the Godzilla of string libraries on your code today! 🦖🔥

 ## Quick Start: C 🛠️🔥

 Building a database, an operating system, or a runtime for your new fancy programming language?
-Why settle for LibC when you can unleash the Godzilla of string libraries? 🦖
+There is an ABI-stable C 99 interface!

 ```c
 #include "stringzilla.h"